Send Your First Task in 5 Minutes

 Tip

 Webhooks are strongly recommended for production.
-Polling works for development and simple scripts, but it wastes resources and adds latency.
+Polling works for development and simple scripts, but adds latency and wastes resources.
 Use the task.verified webhook event for real-time results.

 5